excentis/ByteBlower_GUI_examples/basic_usecases/measure_max_throughput/README.md

 ### Bad:
 * Long test time.
-* Requires some thougth on configuration parameters.
+* Requires some thought on configuration parameters.